apollo994/NC_scripts/README.md

 The aim of this project is to implement some new features to NCBoost, machine learning model (gradient tree boosting) designed to assign pathogenicity score to non-coding genetic single nucleotide variants (SNVs) in humans.
 The model has been trained by the authors using experimentally validated non-coding pathogenic variants and the prediction is based on features that belong to the following categories:

-Interspecies conservation
+-Interspecies conservation
-Recent and ongoing selection signals in humans Gene-based features
+-Recent and ongoing selection signals in humans -Gene-based features
-Sequence context
+-Sequence context
-Epigenetic features
+-Epigenetic features

 In this context, during my project, I developed modified versions of the pipeline to: